ellcorey/corey_elliott_design/_projects/zephyr-app.md

 - [Full project](https://github.com/ellcorey/zephyr "Zephyr Project on Github")
 - [Responsive splash site](http://ellcorey.github.io/zephyr "Zephyr website")
-- [Pixate prototype](https://app.pixate.com/pd5cfa667fcce "Zephyr Prototype") (requres download of free pixate app)
+- [Pixate prototype](https://app.pixate.com/pd5cfa667fcce "Zephyr Prototype") (requres download of free Pixate app)

 ### Conceptual overview
-The concept of Zephyr is an app that will take existing map data (topography, road ways, bike lanes, traffic), combine it with user-sourced data (anonymous tracking, issue reports)
+The concept of Zephyr is an app that will take existing map data (topography, road ways, bike lanes, traffic), combine it with user-sourced data (anonymous tracking, issue reports), and use that information to provide bicycle commuters with a safe route that attempts to negate geographical.

-I love my city.
-I also love bicycles like a lot of other Austinites.
-I've lived here for 26+ years (at the the time of this writing), and I have yet to figure out why Austin is considered "bike-friendly".
-Excluding recreational cyclists, there's not as many cyclists on the road as you'd expect.
-I wanted to find out why Austin has a minuscule bicycle-commuting population, and go about creating a digital, user-centered application to help put some truth into "bike-friendly Austin".
+With this app, we could increase bicycle commuting in Austin.
+There are many advantages to having a larger bicycling population, but one of the largest is that overall the city becomes happier and safer.

 ### Research & Discovery
-Jumping into design without research might as well be like diving into an empty pool.
-You've got to have data to backup your design direction, and I like to have lots of it.

-My hypothesis regarding why there's a dearth of commuting cyclists is primarily centered around a lack of routing knowledge and fear of being in amongst the traffic.
-Most motorists would be hard pressed to find a new route if they were forced to commute by bike.
-Scouting routes is a pain in the ass (sometimes literally), and results can be skewed &emdash most people won't scout a route at the same time of day they'd as their commute.
+Even though I had an idea, I needed verify my hypothetical solution with research.
+Research also provides direction in design and is required when taking on a project (it can also be pretty neat and insightful).

-#### Questioning & surveys
+#### Questioning & surveying
-I began my research by creating a survey using [Google Forms](http://www.google.com/forms/ "Google Forms") (the actual form can be seen [here](http://goo.gl/forms/iIKEmh38Yj/ "bicycle commuting form")).
-Getting unbiased responses always seems easier with anonymous forms, especially when they're pinged to social media by the form creator.
-I needed answers quickly given the compressed time line for the project so I sent the form on a local slack channel, social media, and out to friends and family.
+Research began with a survey I created using [Google Forms](http://www.google.com/forms/ "Google Forms") (the actual form can be seen [here](http://goo.gl/forms/iIKEmh38Yj/ "bicycle commuting form")).
+I sent this form out via a variety of channels and waited for incoming response frequency to slow before analyzing the data.
+Responses varied, but unsurprisingly fell within several key areas of focus.
+Traffic, routing, and weather were predominant issues.

-While waiting on form responses, I solicited friends who are active in the cycling community to get their opinions on commuting and cycling in Austin.
-The responses were generally in line with each other and pointed out that despite the perceived Austin bike infrastructure's goodness, it was in fact poor.
+I solicited friends who are active in the cycling community in addition to the survey.
+The responses were generally in line with each other and pointed out Austin's bike infrastructure is better perceived than it actually is.

 >"The bike lanes are worse than a joke--they're on major roads and they'll just disappear for a block or two..."

-After seeing the survey responses slow down, I pulled the data and took a look.
-While some things are outside of a rider's control (distance to destination or weather), what can be controlled is largely thought to be overwhelming and pertains to routing and traffic/safety concerns.
-Even though my sample size was very small, it closely matched the Austin bicycle-commuter percentage of ~1.5%.

 [View the survey results and analysis](https://github.com/ellcorey/zephyr/blob/master/discovery_research/survey_results.md/ "survey says...")

-#### Lists & general research
+#### General research
-After verifying my hypothesis with some potential user-mined data, it was time to make some lists and read about bicycle commuting.
-I started with a [word list](https://github.com/ellcorey/zephyr/blob/master/discovery_research/wordlist.md/ "word list") of things pertaining to bicycles and commuting to aid in future design direction and personas.

-I used resources like [Bike Austin](www.bikeaustin.org/ "Bike Austin"), [The League of American Bicyclists](http://www.bikeleague.org/ "League of American Bicyclists"), and [Copenhagenize](http://copenhagenize.eu/ "Copenhagenize") to back up the data I'd collected myself.
+Throughout the project, I used resources like [Bike Austin](www.bikeaustin.org/ "Bike Austin"), [The League of American Bicyclists](http://www.bikeleague.org/ "League of American Bicyclists"), and [Copenhagenize](http://copenhagenize.eu/ "Copenhagenize") to back up the data I'd collected myself.
 I also made notes of information that may not directly pertain to my problem, but could assist in the direction.

+#### Competitive market analysis
-A competitive market analysis was created to see if a similar product already existed.
-The cycling app market is cluttered with apps targeted at recreational cyclists.
-While many of them are good, and some are fantastic, they do not help the commuting cyclist.
+A competitive market analysis was created to see if a similar product already existed and what competing products may offer.
+The cycling app market is cluttered with apps targeted at recreational cyclists --- they do not help the commuting cyclist.

 [Ride the City](http://www.ridethecity.com/ "Ride the City") is one app that offers "safer routes" as a solution.
-The app has a pretty mediocre rating, with users citing a cumbersome, unattractive UI, and poor routes specifically in Austin.
-There was difficulty locating information on exactly how routes are chosen and that could potentially lead to pain points with a user having issues after already beginning their trip.
-Lastly, I see a large opportunity to add community aspects to retain users and grow the user base holistically.
+Users cite a cumbersome, unattractive UI, and poor routes specifically in Austin as issues.
+I had difficulty locating information on how routes are built --- the lack of transparency potentially leading to pain points while en route.
+A large opportunity to add community aspects also exists.

+#### Inspirational apps
-The last list I assembled was for inspirational use.
-I chose a few apps that I enjoy using and believe have well designed and thought out UI.
-Out of the several I chose, Strava and Waze provided the most inspiration.
-Strava for a clean and modern UI high on contrast with plenty of gamification, and Waze for clever hands-free actions and a similar idea, only targeted towards fastest routes for motorists.
-Something Waze is also known well for is the ability for users to report issues along their commute that can then serve as temporary alerts, or even help to re-route other users.
+I looked to a few apps for well designed and thought out UI.
+Strava and Waze are two that provided inspiration.
+Strava for a clean and modern UI high on contrast with plenty of gamification, and Waze for clever hands-free actions.
+Waze is also known well for users reports --- reported issues that can serve as temporary alerts, or even help to re-route other users.

 #### Personas
-Given that a wide range of people may use a bicycle for commuting, I needed to create a few personas to help narrow down design decisions.
-The personas were widely based on information I received from my survey and those I spoke directly with while researching.
-Even people who already use a bicycle for common commutes, said they would bike more if it was easier to get safe routes on the fly.

-The three personas I used primarily indicate people who are already willing to use a bike as transportation and have a leaning towards a smaller environmental footprint or inclination to spend less.
-In the earlier stages of this concept, it would be easier to get them on board and would allow a quick growth rate before concentrating on people who require more persuasion.
+I used personas to help distill down my possible user base and aid in design decisions, and were created using my research.
+The personas primarily indicate people who are already willing to use a bike as transportation.

 #### Joanna
 - Neighborhood: Mueller